What is Memory Care?

-Memory care communities are designed specifically to meet the needs of individuals with memory impairment.
-For people living with Alzheimer’s, dementia or memory impairment, memory care offers a secure environment as well as help with the activities of daily life.
-Similar to assisted living communities, it offers around the clock care with the added safety features and activities designed for engagement.
+Memory care communities are designed to meet the needs of individuals with memory impairment.
+For people living with Alzheimer’s disease or other forms of dementia, memory care offers a secure environment that assists with the activities of daily life.
+While similar to assisted living communities, memory care neighborhoods provide around the clock care with added safety features and activities that are designed for engagement.

-Each Oaks’ community offers a specialized neighborhood, called Horizons, to support the needs of residents living with dementia.
+Each Oaks Senior Living community offers a specialized memory care neighborhood called Horizons, to support the needs of residents living with dementia or another memory impairment.
 Bright and comfortable common areas with a centralized shared space help minimize agitation and confusion, while the layout and straight hallways allow residents to locate their apartment with ease.
-Horizons is a secured neighborhood, yet the feel remains open and unrestrictive, giving residents freedom of movement and a sense of “home.”
+Horizons is a secured neighborhood, yet the environment remains open and unrestrictive, giving residents freedom of movement and a sense of “home.”

-Our Horizons staff receive specialized training on how to help those living with memory impairment while offering compassionate care.
-Through collaboration and tiered programming, our Horizons Lifestyle Director and care partners ensure residents receive frequent socialization, stimulation and independence regardless of their level of cognitive functioning.
+Our Horizons team members receive specialized training on how to help those living with memory impairments while offering compassionate care.
+Through collaboration and tiered programming, our Horizons Lifestyle Directors and care partners ensure residents receive frequent socialization, stimulation, and independence, regardless of their level of cognitive functioning.